 2. You Have an Underlying Physical Condition

 It’s absolutely amazing what complex creatures God created us women to be.
-Unfortunately, with so much going on under the surface, all it takes is one small change to throw our hormone levels out of whack.
+Unfortunately, with so much going on under the surface, all it takes is one small change to throw our hormone levels out of whack to leave us saying, “I don’t want to have sex!”

-Not only do we experience times of low desire, but conditions like these can make sex uncomfortable, painful or even impossible at times.
+Not only do conditions like these reduce sexual desire, but they can even make sex uncomfortable, painful or even impossible at times, which in turn just reduces your libido even more.

-While some variation in sex drive is completely normal and natural, if you’re rarely ever in the mood, a physical condition may be at play.
+While some variation in sex drive is completely normal and natural, if you’re truly never in the mood (or it’s very rare), a physical condition may be to blame.

 3. You Have Hurts and Hang-ups from Your Past

 If only sex were purely a physical thing, it would be so much easier.
 The fact of the matter is, though, that sex isn’t just physical – it’s emotional and spiritual as well.
-And this means that hurts and hang-ups from your past can have a tremendous influence on your sexual health today.
+And this means that sexual hurts and hang-ups from your past can still haunt you today.

 Whether you suffered rape or abuse, you had someone leave you or cheat on you in the past, you had experiences that left you feeling like you didn’t measure up, or you simply have low self-esteem, all of these can make it incredibly difficult to open up in the bedroom.